four students and Andy Dressel in bike lab

 Industrial Assessment Center (IAC)

-Faculty and student researchers from UWM’s Department of Energy (DOE) funded IAC have helped over 600 Wisconsin manufacturers to increase productivity and competitiveness by reducing energy and water consumption, enhancing cybersecurity, and adopting smart manufacturing technology.
-More info.
+Mechanical engineering faculty and graduate student researchers from UWM’s Department of Energy (DOE) funded IAC have helped over 600 Wisconsin manufacturers to increase productivity and competitiveness by reducing energy and water consumption, enhancing cybersecurity, and adopting smart manufacturing technology.
+See more detail about the IAC is working on at this link.

-The mechanical engineering master’s degree at UWM is designed for both working professionals and aspiring researchers so most lectures are held in the evening to allow for dual commitments.
-Students may choose either a thesis (30 credits) or a non-thesis option (31 credits) depending on their career goals.
+The mechanical engineering master’s degree at UWM is designed for both working professionals and aspiring researchers to achieve their respective goals.
+Students may choose either a thesis (30 credits) or a non-thesis option (31 credits) depending on their career objectives.

-As an R1 research university we strongly believe in the power of research to change the world, so we encourage students to pursue the development of a thesis.
+As a top R1 research university we strongly believe in critical thinking and the courage to ask bold questions, so we encourage students to pursue the development of a thesis.
 However, if you have prior engineering or scientific work experience and are seeking an MS for professional advancement, the non-thesis option is a great alternative that requires additional coursework in lieu of a thesis.

-The MS in Engineering does not require a rigid set of courses, so you have the flexibility to design your program of study that is compatible with your career objectives.
-This feature also makes the MS a solid steppingstone for doctoral level study.
+The MS in Engineering does not require a rigid set of courses, giving you the flexibility to design a program of study to be compatible with your interests and career objectives.
+This feature also makes the MS a solid stepping stone for doctoral level study.
 Please see the academic catalog for specific requirements.

 Most students choose to incorporate Teaching Assistantships (TAs) or Research Assistantships (RAs) during their graduate study which helps to fund their education while also building leadership skills.
 Assistantship decisions are made by the academic departments only after an applicant has been accepted into the program.